 This is the last in a series of five blog articles on the question: whether the Bible is sexist and racist?
-The subject is introduced in Part 1.
+The subject was introduced in Part 1.
 We tackled sexism by looking at the overarching theme of the Bible on men and women in Part 2 and by looking at how Jesus treated women in Part 4.
 We tackled racism in Part 3 by looking at the overarching theme of the Bible on diversity.
 Finally, we view racism and diversity through the life of Jesus and His followers in this part 5.

 Jesus doesn’t tackle the issue of racism or diversity directly, but He lived in a complicated time.
-He was Jewish, living in a tight knit Jewish community, which was governed and ruled by foreigners, the Romans.
+He was Jewish, living in a tight-knit Jewish community, which was governed and ruled by foreigners, the Romans.
 The Jews had a history of living alongside foreigners and were at various times throughout that history governed by them against their will.

 Jesus was that blessing.
 Jesus is traced back to Abraham.
 He is from the line of Abraham, Isaac and Jacob.
 He is the root of Jesse’s seed, father of David.
 Jesus is the Promised One.

-Perhaps the first evidence of the view of Jesus about race is his encounter with the Samaritan woman at the well.
+Perhaps the first clue to the way Jesus viewed what we call “race” is demonstrated in his encounter with the Samaritan woman at the well.
 Jesus engaged her, much to her surprise, prompting her to ask: “’How is it that you, a Jew, ask for a drink from me, a woman of Samaria?’
 (For Jews have no dealings with Samaritans.)”
 (John 4:8)

 “Woman, believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father.
 You worship what you do not know; we worship what we know, for salvation is from the Jews.
 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
 God is spirit, and those who worship him must worship in spirit and truth.”
-(John 4:21-24)

-And, when the woman perceptively alludes to the Messiah, who is to come, Jesus announces, “I am he!”
-(John 4:26) This is the first and, perhaps, the clearest statement from the mouth of Jesus regarding who he is, and it is significant that he reveals it to a woman who is Samaritan.
-Not only is she a Samaritan and a woman, she is a known sinner (having had five husbands).
-Yet, Jesus ignores all those differences, engages her in intimate conversation and reveals Himself to her.
+When the woman perceptively alluded to the Messiah, who is to come, Jesus announced, “I am he!”
+(John 4:26) This is the first and, perhaps, the clearest statement from the mouth of Jesus regarding who he is, and the significance of Jesus revealing it to a woman who is Samaritan should not be missed.

 All of this is consistent with the idea that God revealed Himself to Abraham and promised to bless Abraham and his descendants, not for himself or his descendants alone, but for blessing to all the nations.
 Through Jesus, God invites the entire world to worship Him, not on a particular mountain, or in Jerusalem, or in any other particular place or among any particular people group, but in spirit and truth.